rancher/rke2/docs/security/fips_support.md

 Moreover, this module is currently being [revalidated](../assets/fips_engagement.pdf) as the Rancher Kubernetes Cryptographic Library for the additional platforms and systems supported by RKE2.

+## FIPS Support on the Host OS

+Please refer to your host OS documentation on how to setup and enable your kernel for FIPS mode.

 ### FIPS Support in Cluster Components

 Most of the components of the RKE2 system are statically compiled with the GoBoring Go compiler implementation that takes advantage of the BoringSSL library.
 RKE2, from a component perspective, is broken up in a number of sections.
 The list below contains the sections and associated components.